In 2 Infinity Admin

 To gain a clearer overview of Atomic Geometry, its principles and explanations, we have created a short animation video that shows how these four different orbitals combine to form an interlocking structure, based on Platonic and Archimedean Solids.

 The S, P, D and F-Orbitals of the Electron cloud define precise spaces around the nucleus where electrons appear with the ‘highest probability’.
 Current theories of Quantum Wave Mechanics have noted the relationship of these orbital formations to Spherical Harmonics.
-So far, this phenomenon seems not clearly understood.
+Yet despite consistence experimental evidence that confirm this to be true, the exact reason for this phenomenon lacks a clear conclusion.

 Square number code